unkhz/heroku-buildpack-nodejs-grunt-compass/README.md

 - Runs `grunt` if a Gruntfile (`Gruntfile.js`, `Gruntfile.coffee`or `grunt.js`) is found.
 - Doesn't install grunt-cli every time.
 - Installs `compass`, caching it for future use.
+- Installs devDependencies if NODE_ENV=development
+- Installs Bower components automatically (expects bower to be installed as a local module)

 For more technical details, see the [heavily-commented compile script](https://github.com/stephanmelzer/heroku-buildpack-nodejs-grunt-compass/blob/master/bin/compile).